oheenrahman/oheenrahman.github.io/README.md

 It features:
 - A custom personal logo
 - Embedded LinkedIn badge
-- A downloadable resume and CV (coming soon)
+- A downloadable resume and CV
 - Responsive design with HTML and CSS

 ## 🌐 Live Website (work in progress)